JorgeRosbel/easy-consent/readme.md

 });
 ```

-The event detail includes:
-- `key`: The consent option that was updated or 'all' for bulk updates
-- `mode`: The new consent mode ('granted', 'denied', 'accept-all', or 'reject-all')
-- `state`: The complete current consent state
-- `timestamp`: Unix timestamp of when the update occurred

 ## Default Configuration

 By default, all consent options are set to 'denied' for new users.
 The initial state is: